kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/IDOR/Where to Look for IDOR.md

 **6. GraphQL:** A social media network can use GraphQL to find out details about a user's profile.
 If the access control methods aren't set up right, an attacker could change the query settings to get private information about other users.

-**IDs in Cookies:** An online site saves the user's session ID in a cookie.
+**7. IDs in Cookies:** An online site saves the user's session ID in a cookie.
 If the website doesn't check the user's permission before giving them access to a piece of content, an attacker could change the session ID saved in a cookie and see other users' private messages or account information.

-**Request Handler:** A web application uses a request handler to handle file downloads.
+**8. Request Handler:** A web application uses a request handler to handle file downloads.
 If the application doesn't do enough authorization checks, an attacker can change the file ID parameter in the request to get access to files belonging to other people.